Friday 12th November to Sunday 5th December 2021

 Wild Twins is a course unique to the Wyrd School.
 Taught by novelist and poet Paul Kingsnorth, and wild materials artist Caroline Ross, it is based on a course we have run twice before, in the wilds of the west of Ireland.
 This covid-era version combines live online lessons, recorded films, and experiential exercises which will take you out into your local landscape.
 But Wild Twins ventures further than a bog-standard writing or art course.
 We are seeking magic, with the help of some unique tools …

 Over three weeks, this course will bring together adventurers from all over the world.
 You will be partnered with another writer or artist, working with them as well as on your own and with the wider group.
-Before the course begins, you will be sent a personal package of foraged and natural art materials – hand-made paper, fibres for cordage, goose feathers to make pens, natural pigments to make ink and paints – which you will use to make your own at and writing materials with which to respond to the wild world.
+Before the course begins, you will be sent a personal package of foraged and natural art materials – hand-sewn notebook, fibres for cordage, goose feathers to make pens, natural pigments to make ink and paints – which you will use to make your own writing materials with which to respond to the wild world.

 A colourful programme of online and live events will teach you how to: write or paint from the perspective of the non-human world; make ink from oak galls and brushes from feathers and sticks; understand imagery in storytelling; write with all your senses engaged; understand the essence and spirit of a place, and more.
 We’ll tell you old folk stories and ask you to respond to them in words or images.
 We’ll teach you about alchemy, how wild things move, how landscapes see, and how your art can vault beyond the human into the great otherness beyond.